Skip to content

 If you dial 9-1-1, even by accident, DO NOT HANG UP.
 A call taker needs to verify your information and make sure no emergency assistance is needed.
 Callback information is received when you dial 9-1-1.
 If you hang up the call taker must then call you back to determine why you called which could further delay the answering of other emergency calls.
 If you do not answer on the call back emergency responders have to be sent to the address.
 This is true even if the call is not immediately answered or if assistance is no longer needed.

 When you call from a cell phone, the information the call taker sees is limited.
 Unlike most landlines, a cell phone cannot provide exact location/address information.
 It is important for you to know where you are at all times in case of emergency so you can describe your location as precisely as possible—including cross streets, mile markers, or landmarks.
 Cellular service may not be available in some areas or in the forests.
 If service is available, a 9-1-1 call for help will be picked up by the nearest cellular tower in the most direct line of sight to your location.
-Call takers will not know your exact location unless you tell them only the tower you are nearest.
-Be prepared to provide your location—including trailhead, landmarks, or point of entrance to the forest.
+Call takers will not be able to know your exact location.
+Be prepared to provide location information such as trailhead, trail mile marker, landmarks, or point of entrance to the forest.
+If internet access is possible, a caller can go to www.what3words.com to obtain location information which can be provided to the call taker.

 • Delayed calls where no suspects are on scene and there is no danger to the caller.